 To be considered for honors, students will have to meet the following guidelines:

-1. Completion by the end of the junior year of the gateway course, the track foundational course, the junior seminar, the two-course methodology requirement (or language study option and one methodology course), at least two track electives, and the proposal-writing workshop.
+1. Completion by end of 6th semester junior year: the gateway course, the track foundational course, the junior seminar, the two-course methodology requirement (or language study option and one methodology course), at least two track electives, and the proposal-writing workshop.

-4. Completion of a thesis deemed by the advisor and second reader to merit a “pass with distinction” grade.
-Completed theses that do not receive a “pass with distinction” grade disqualify the student for honors.
+5. Completion of a thesis deemed by the advisor and second reader to merit a grade of “A-pass with distinction”.
+Only theses graded as “A-pass with distinction” qualify the student for honors.